cykovit/CorePy/README.md

 ## Output

-CorePy outputs the system information in JSON format, making it easy to integrate into other applications or store for future reference.
+Sys2JSON outputs the system information in table and JSON format, making it easy to integrate into other applications or store for future reference.

 Note: If any exceptions occur during the process of gathering system information, they will be logged using the `logging` module.